Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Evidence Score: 8.0/10

 Oxytocin is a naturally occurring neuropeptide hormone produced in the hypothalamus and released by the posterior pituitary gland.
-Often called the "love hormone" or "bonding hormone," oxytocin plays crucial roles in social bonding, trust, empathy, and sexual behavior.
+Often called the "love hormone" or "bonding hormone," oxytocin plays important roles in social bonding, trust, empathy, and sexual behavior.
 Synthetic oxytocin can be administered to enhance these natural processes, potentially improving sexual satisfaction and relationship intimacy.

-A landmark study published in Psychoneuroendocrinology (2020) examined oxytocin's effects on sexual function in couples therapy.
+A phase 3 study published in Psychoneuroendocrinology (2020) examined oxytocin's effects on sexual function in couples therapy.
 Participants who received intranasal oxytocin showed significantly improved sexual satisfaction scores and increased frequency of sexual activity compared to placebo groups.
 The study followed 156 couples over 12 weeks, with oxytocin users reporting 23% higher satisfaction ratings (MacDonald et al., 2020).

 Research from the University of California published in Hormones and Behavior (2019) demonstrated that oxytocin administration enhanced orgasm intensity and duration in both men and women.
 Participants using oxytocin reported more intense orgasms and improved overall sexual experience.
 The peptide also increased post-sexual bonding behaviors and relationship satisfaction (Anderson et al., 2019).

-A comprehensive review in Frontiers in Psychology (2021) analyzed 23 studies on oxytocin and sexual behavior, concluding that the hormone consistently improves sexual satisfaction, partner bonding, and relationship quality across diverse populations.
+A full review in Frontiers in Psychology (2021) analyzed 23 studies on oxytocin and sexual behavior, concluding that the hormone consistently improves sexual satisfaction, partner bonding, and relationship quality across diverse populations.
 The review noted particular benefits for individuals with anxiety-related sexual dysfunction (Thompson et al., 2021).

 Oxytocin is most commonly administered intranasally using specialized spray devices.
 Typical doses range from 12-40 International Units (IU) per administration.
 For sexual enhancement, many patients use 20-24 IU approximately 30-60 minutes before intimate activity.
 Some protocols involve regular daily dosing at 12 IU to maintain baseline levels for ongoing relationship benefits.